Food and Beverage Expenditures

 This policy establishes the following requirements and limitations regarding appropriate expenditures for food and beverages:

-(1) Food and beverages may be provided only at functions or events that meet the criteria listed in section III of this policy.
+(1) Food and beverages may be provided only at functions or events that meet the criteria listed in section IV of this policy.

 (2) The actual cost per person for food and beverages, including any related service fees or gratuities, may not exceed the per diem amount allowed for business meals as established under Commonwealth of Virginia regulations.
 These meal rates are available at the Fiscal Services website.
 The per diem rates are listed by locality and include individual components for breakfast, lunch and dinner.
 These individual component meal rates may be increased up to 50% for all functions allowed under this policy.